fungenomics/CoRAL/README.md

   again.
 Does the pipeline try to rerun all the methods or just the new methods?
 </details>

-## Run the training workflow
+## Run the training pipeline

 **1. Set up the config file**

-Now that you have run the benchmarking workflow you can run the training workflow.
-The first thing you need to do is check the config file for the train workflow
+Now that you have run the benchmarking pipeline you can run the training pipeline.
+The first thing you need to do is check the config file for the train pipeline

 ```bash
 cat ConfigFiles/train.yml